Blog

 Introduction: The Viking raids across Europe brought them into contact with other cultures, including Muslim Arabs.
 In their quest for silver, the Vikings discovered and accessed valuable trade routes to Constantinople that led to an extensive trade exchange with the Arab world.

-READ ALSO: What is Dan Siegel theory?
+READ ALSO: What happens if H4 extension is denied?

 How did the Arabs describe Vikings?